 - By "credited name" we mean the exact name (down to the precise spelling, spacing and capitalization, when applicable) that appeared on-screen (in a film or TV show) at the time of the title's initial release.
-If someone's birth name is John Smith but his name was misspelled as Jon Smith in the titles of a film he worked on, his credited name for that film is Jon Smith.
+If someone's birth name is John Smith but their name was misspelled as Jon Smith in the titles of a film they worked on, their credited name for that film is Jon Smith.
 Changes in subsequent releases/alternate versions/later corrections do not count.

-- If a person has used more than one name during his career, we'll list as his primary name the one he has used most frequently or most recently.
+- If a person has used more than one name during their career, we'll list as their primary name the one they have used most frequently or most recently.
 This depends on how a credited name is used.
 For example: if Johnny Depp decided to appear in a new film to be released next year under the pseudonym "Oprah Noodlemantra", we'd still list his primary name as Johnny Depp (because that's the name he's most frequently credited as).

 - We make an exception to the "most-often-credited-as" rule if we have reason to believe someone will be using a different name for all future credits -- for example, if they changed their name because of marriage or have registered a new professional name with the relevant guild.
 Such changes are made only for people with active careers.
 In the past, we required at least one onscreen credit with the new name; while that is still preferable, it is no longer a strict requirement.

-- We list only one filmography page per person, no matter how many names that person has used during his/her career.
-For example, if someone has used 3 different names and has directed TV shows under the name "John Smith", has worked as a stuntman on kung-fu movies as "Jack 'The Machine' Steel" and has appeared as "Buck Naked" in adult-oriented videos, we'll still list one filmography page for him (under his most recent/frequent stage name).
+- We list only one filmography page per person, no matter how many names that person has used during their career.
+For example, if someone has used 3 different names and has directed TV shows under the name "John Smith", has worked as a stuntman on kung-fu movies as "Jack 'The Machine' Steel" and has appeared as "Buck Naked" in adult-oriented videos, we'll still list one filmography page for that person (under their most recent/frequent stage name).
 Again, the rule is One person = one filmography, no matter how many names that person has used.
 No exceptions.

 Please also be aware that name changes take time to be applied, they don't appear overnight.
 The best case scenario is one week, but many corrections take longer (or get rejected altogether if they violate one of the above rules).
 You can see our current processing times here.